smartarch/benchmark-results/README.md

 ---

+warning: if you are viewing this in bare repository links won't work please go the the <a href="https://smartarch.github.io/benchmark-results/" https://smartarch.github.io/benchmark-results/ </a>

 permalink: /
-warning: if you are viewing this in bare repository links won't work please go the the [https://smartarch.github.io/benchmark-results/](https://smartarch.github.io/benchmark-results/)
 ---
 ## [Results of benchmarks](https://smartarch.github.io/benchmark-results/)